evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## User interface and control

 HiPhi Z 4 Seater has multiple integrated screens.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
-In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
-The  screen behind the steering wheel integrated into the dashboard is 14 inches large.
 The touch screen at the top of the center console is 16,9 inches large.
-The touch screen in front of the passenger in the dashboard is 19,9 inches large.

 <figur>